 - Subject to bond counsel review, the IRS generally permits up to 10% of a tax-exempt issuance can be used for non-tax-exempt purposes.
-Any amount of the use of proceeds above the 10% threshold would need to be issued on a taxable basis.
+Any amount of use of proceeds above this 10% threshold would need to be issued on a taxable basis.

 - Evaluate the total cost of issuing taxable debt, including legal, marketing, and other up-front costs and the interest cost over the life of the bonds, in relation to the financing objectives to be achieved.
 The cost of taxable debt will generally be higher because investors are not able to deduct interest earnings from taxable income.
 Consideration also should be given as to how proceeds will be invested to minimize possible negative arbitrage.
 Additional earnings may be possible as taxable bonds are not subjected to the same IRS arbitrage requirements as tax-exempt bonds.

-- Consider structural features that can provide long-term benefits, such as amortizing debt as quickly as possible or embedding early call provisions in order to have the ability to call debt if the project being financed generates excess cash flows.
-In some instances issuers may wish to use a hybrid structure: a combination tax-exempt and taxable issue to satisfy certain IRS sizing, cost of issuance, private use restrictions, etc. An ”interim” taxable issue may also make sense when there is uncertainty regarding a project’s ability to comply with IRS requirements.
-If an issuer and their bond counsel are uncertain as to the amount of “private use” of a project, it may make sense to issue all or a portion of a financing on a taxable basis, since taxable bonds can be reissued on a tax-exempt basis at a later date if a tax counsel has determined the reissuance qualifies for tax-exemption.
+- Consider structural features that can provide long-term benefits, such as amortizing debt as quickly as possible or embedding early call provisions to have the ability to call debt if the project being financed generates excess cash flows.
+In some instances, issuers may wish to use a hybrid structure - a combination tax-exempt and taxable issue to satisfy certain IRS sizing, cost of issuance, and private use restrictions.
+An “interim” taxable issue may also make sense when there is uncertainty regarding a project’s ability to comply with IRS requirements.
+If an issuer and their bond counsel are uncertain as to the amount of “private use” of a project, it may make sense to issue all or a portion of a financing on a taxable basis, since taxable bonds can be reissued on a tax-exempt basis later, if a tax counsel has determined the reissuance qualifies for tax-exemption.

 - Following the passage of the Tax Cuts and Jobs Act in December 2017, municipal issuers are no longer allowed to advance refund prior debt on a tax-exempt basis.
 Assuming favorable market conditions, issuers may consider the issuance of taxable bonds to refinance prior debt when the refunding escrow exceeds 90 days to the call date.
 Consideration should be given as to the potential foregone savings from a taxable refunding versus waiting to current refund the bonds on a tax-exempt basis under similar market conditions.

-Investors of taxable debt can be different from those of tax-exempt debt, and may require additional information about state and local government credits in order to understand the underlying credit of the bonds.
+Investors of taxable debt can be different from those of tax-exempt debt and may require additional information about state and local government credits to understand the underlying credit of the bonds.

 - Allow sufficient time to educate investors who may be less familiar with state and local credit, about the offering and the issuer.